 Arizona White Mountains Lakes

-The White Mountains in Arizona is high mountain country setting at elevations from 6,500 to over 9,000 feet.
-Sky-blue mountain lakes are surrounded by pineforests and lush grassy meadows.
-Bounding wildlife and Springtime wildflowers.It is pure tranquil solitude.
+The White Mountains in Arizona are high mountain country setting at high elevations.
+Sky-blue mountain lakes are surrounded by pine forests and lush grassy meadows.
+Bounding wildlife and Springtime wildflowers.
+It is pure tranquil solitude.
 Lakes in the White Mountains are the perfect respite getaway from the hot desert region to the south.
 Temperatures in the Arizona White Mountains average 25 to 30 degrees Fahrenheit cooler than the Phoenix area.
 See our Climate Chart showing average monthly and current temperatures.

-White Mountains Arizona Lakes
+Best Time to Visit White Mountains Lakes

 It's a true fisherman's paradise where most of the fish varieties are trout species including rainbow, brown and brook trout.
 You'll discover lakes in every direction that feature campgrounds, well-maintained picnic facilities, hiking trails, and great fishing.
 Some lakes are in the national forest while others are on public town property or the Fort Apache Indian Reservation.
-Most lakes in the White Mountain limit boat gas-driven motors to 10 HP and most prohibit swimming with few exceptions.
+Most lakes in the White Mountains limit boat gas-driven motors to 10 HP and most prohibit swimming with few exceptions.

 Most Popular Lakes in The White Mountains